spoonapps/docs/reference/command_line/states.md

 dfc32e73   2014-12-01 18:33:35  eafa3740  Public
 ```

-If the value specified for `-n` is greater than the number of states present on the hub, all of the states are listed (same result as running `spoon states`).
+If the value specified for `-n` is greater than the number of container states present on the hub, all of the states will be listed.

 #### Formatting Results

-The table that is returned by the states command is space-formatted.
-If you wish to return the table with tabs between each column then use the `--csv` flag.
+The table returned by the `states` command is space-formatted by default.
+Use the `--csv` flag to return a tab delimited table.

 ```
 > spoon states --csv
 ```

-Data in the table returned by the states command is truncated so that it prints nicely and is easily readable in a command prompt.
-If you wish to view the untruncated data in each column, use the `--no-trunc` flag.
+Data in the table returned by the `states` command is truncated so that it prints nicely and is easily readable in a command prompt.
+Use the `--no-trunc` flag to view all of the data.

 ```
 > spoon states --no-trunc